patrickhilker/tedee_hass_integration/README.md

 [pytedee](https://github.com/joerg65/pytedee)

-To install this component, the files in this repository must be copied to `<config/custom_components/tedee_lock>`.
+To install this component, the files in this repository must be copied to `config/custom_components/tedee_lock`.

-Put this lines int the configuration:
+Put this lines into the configuration:
 ```yaml
 lock:
   - platform: tedee